Home buying contingencies can make or break a sale or purchase. Which contingencies should you keep as a buyer? Let’s find out.

 - 430 East 57 Street, #13D East Midtown, New York ($2,100,000) – 2 beds, 3 baths

 - 570 Broome Street, #8B Hudson Square, New York ($3,425,000) – 3 beds, 3 baths, 1,539 sqft

-or many, becoming a homeowner is an accomplishing moment.
-If you are looking to become a proud homeowner in New York City, Localize is a great resource at your disposal.
+For many, becoming a homeowner is a moment of great accomplishment.
+If you are looking to become a proud homeowner in New York City, Localize can help.